Gordon Park, Queensland: History

-The Turrbal clan occupied the northern side of the Brisbane River.
-This clan was often referred to by the "whites" as the "Duke of York's" clan.
-There were camping grounds around the Breakfast Creek area and the explorers John Oxley and Allan Cunningham met members of the clan at the mouth of the Creek in 1824.

-The main encampment of the Turrbal clan was in "Yorks Hollow".
-This gully passes through Victoria Park and the Royal National Association Showgrounds at Bowen Hills.
-In 1858 two Aborigines, Dalinkua and Dalpie from the Breakfast Creek area, wrote letters to The Moreton Bay Courier protesting about the treatment their people received at the hands of the white settlers.

 The suburb was named after General Gordon who was the hero of the eight-month siege of Khartoum in the Sudan in the late 19th century.
 Most of the street names in the suburb relate to General Gordon, the armies he served with, and their sphere of operation (for example, Gordon Street, Khartoum Street, and Baker Street).

 The Gordon Estate – Lutwyche of 264 blocks went to auction on 25 September 1886.

 The Metropolitan Freehold Land and Building Company Limited advertised Gordon Park Estate for auction on 13 December 1890.
 It consisted of 1063 allotments (mostly of 16 to 20 perches).
 This estate was bounded by Stafford Road to the north, Gordon Street to the east, Kedron Brook to the south and Burnaby Street (now Burnaby Terrace) to the west, encompassing almost all of the present day suburb except for the south-western corner.
 However, the auctioneer G.T.
 Bell only sold 73 lots for an average price of £26 3s 7d (total £1,2917 10s).

 On 27 March 1920, auctioneers Cameron Brothers offered 61 allotments in the south-west of the current suburb in the area of Granville Terrace (now Bedford Street), Aberdeen Terrace and Thistle Street (these did not form part of the 1890 subdivision).
 In June 1920, the auctioneers offered further blocks to the south of the March 1920 sales, in the area of Granville Terrace (now Bedford Street), Stirling Street and Montrose Street.